santhosh1508283/movie-ticket-booking/API_DOCUMENTATION.md

 ShowSeat -> BOOKED
 ```

-Retrying the same request with the same idempotency key returns the existing payment result.
+Repeating the same request with the same idempotency key returns the existing payment result.

 ---